maddo/maddo.github.io/_posts/draft-anti-talking-points.md

 location: Providence
 ---

 I've never written about politics.
 I've never even paid much attention to politics.
-I'm tempted to hedge my personal opinion with glancing platitudes and meta commentary
+I'm tempted to hedge my personal opinion with glancing platitudes and meta commentary, because I fear my understanding of politics is crippled by ignorance.

-Instinct drives me to hedge my ignorance-tinged personal opinion with
+Sounds like it's time to start writing about politics.